ExiledNarwal28/anagram-kata/README.md

 ## Contributing

-Before contributing to the project, please read our [contribution guide](CONTRIBUTING.md).

 ### Run tests

 Tests are located in `src/test/java/com/rocknprog/anagramkata`.
 They are all checked pre-commit and during the CI pipeline.
 Coverage report are generated using Jacoco during the report built phase.